CampusHash/chef/README.md

 ### Registration ###

 Attendee registration and UEID (Unique Event ID) generation.
+All registrations would be synced to CampusHash central database.

 ### Broadcast ###